Julie Adams: Television

 On television, Adams appeared on The Andy Griffith Show portraying Mary Simpson, a county nurse and romantic interest of Sheriff Andy Taylor in a 1962 episode.
-She also made four guest appearances on Perry Mason, perhaps the most notable being the 1963 episode, "The Case of the Deadly Verdict", when she played Janice Barton, Mason's only convicted client during the show's nine-year run on CBS.
+She also made four guest appearances on Perry Mason, including the 1963 episode, "The Case of the Deadly Verdict", in which she played Janice Barton, Mason's only convicted client during the show's nine-year run on CBS.
 In 1963, she starred in "The Case Of Lovers Leap".
 In 1964, she played Janice Blake in "The Case of the Missing Button".
 In 1965, she played the role of defendant Pat Kean in "The Case of the Fatal Fortune".
 Adams appeared on The Rifleman as a dubious vixen and romantic interest of lead character Chuck Connors.
 She guest-starred in five episodes of 77 Sunset Strip, three of Alfred Hitchcock Presents, and two of Maverick, "The White Widow" and "The Brasada Spur", both with Jack Kelly as Bart Maverick.
 She also guest starred in an episode of "Mannix" in 1967 called "Then the Drink Takes the Man."

 More guest-star roles in popular television series followed, including One Step Beyond; The Big Valley, in its classic episode "The Emperor of Rice'"; McMillan & Wife; Police Woman; The Streets of San Francisco; The Incredible Hulk; Cannon; Quincy, M.E.; Too Close for Comfort; and Cagney & Lacey.
 Adams co-starred with James Stewart in all 24 episodes of The Jimmy Stewart Show on NBC in 1971–1972.
 Stewart played a professor, and Adams played his wife.
 She was cast in the recurring role of real estate agent Eve Simpson for ten episodes of CBS's Murder, She Wrote.